Corsica is the perfect place for a wedding in Corsica or a romantic honeymoon but still a perfect choice for a family beach holiday.

 Honeymoons in Corsica

 As Corsica is very much French the rules apply as per marriage in France.
-The biggest problem for non residents is the minimum residency time required.
+The biggest problem for non-residents is the minimum residency time required.
 If Corsica is your preferred destination you could consider a wedding on a beach in Sardinia then the honeymoon in Corsica.
-Laws for weddings in Italy are a little easier for non residents.
-If you do wish to marry in Corsica then all weddings in Corsica take place at a French city hall.
+Laws for weddings in Italy are a little easier for non-residents.
+If you do wish to marry in Corsica then all weddings take place in a French city hall.

 If you do not have French citizenship then you will have to show the civil authorities in several documents in order to marry in France.
 Some of the documents that you will need for a wedding in France are as follows; your passport or French residence permit, birth certificate, a medical examination certificate from a French doctor and a certificate of celibacy and a document drawn up by a French lawyer attesting to your right to marry.